 And finally, for the most courageous who want to dive even deeper, here’s how we created our preflop range charts, particularly the exploitative charts 👇

-Note that it's absolutely not necessary to understand everything written below to fully benefit from the Poker Sciences Spin Charts and the Push or Call charts.
+Note that it's absolutely not necessary to understand everything written below to fully benefit from the Poker Sciences Spin Charts.